-June 15th, 2017.
-US citizens living overseas receive an automatic two month extension to file their taxes.
+July 15th, 2020.
+US citizens living overseas have received an automatic three month extension to file their taxes.

 What to do?